commaai/panda/README.md

 See [`board/README.md`](board/README.md)

-## Debugging

-To print out the serial console from the STM32, run `tests/debug_console.py`

 ## Safety Model

 When a panda powers up, by default it's in `SAFETY_SILENT` mode.
-While in `SAFETY_SILENT` mode, the buses are also forced to be silent.
+While in `SAFETY_SILENT` mode, the CAN buses are forced to be silent.
 In order to send messages, you have to select a safety mode.
-Currently, setting safety modes is only supported over USB.
 Some of safety modes (for example `SAFETY_ALLOUTPUT`) are disabled in release firmwares.
 In order to use them, compile and flash your own build.

-Safety modes optionally supports `controls_allowed`, which allows or blocks a subset of messages based on a customizable state in the board.
+Safety modes optionally support `controls_allowed`, which allows or blocks a subset of messages based on a customizable state in the board.

 ## Code Rigor